TritonDataCenter/triton-cmon/docs/INSTALLING.md

 ## Sample Prometheus Server

-Each account requires their own prometheus server, or some other way to scrape the endpoints exposed by the cmon service.
-For the purposes of this example, we will be using prometheus by downloading the prometheus binary directly.
-For other methods (distro package manager, compile yourself, etc.) see the respective documentation as necessary.
+Each account requires their own Prometheus server, or some other way to scrape the endpoints exposed by the cmon service.
+For the purposes of this example, we will be using Prometheus by downloading the `prometheus` binary directly.
+For other methods (distribution package manager, compile yourself, etc.) see the respective documentation as necessary.

-**Note:** Adequately scaling a prometheus infrastructure is outside the scope of this document.
+**Important:** Adequately scaling a Prometheus infrastructure is outside the scope of this document.
 There's an entire industry around this, and we would not attempt to cover that topic here.

 ### Create an Instance